brookshi/Hitchhiker/doc/howtouse-en.md

 **`Request`**: include `name`, `url`, `method`, `headers`, `body`, `test`

-> All the property you should know except `test`, `test` is used for response verification, you can use these variables as below:
+> All the properties you should know except `test`, `test` is used for response verification, you can use these variables as below:
 > - `responseBody`: the response's body
-> - `responseObj`：json object of this response's body (also you can use JSON.parse to get the it)
+> - `responseObj`：json object of this response's body (also you can use JSON.parse to get it)
 > - `responseHeaders`: response's headers
 > - `responseTime`: request elapse time (ms)
 > - `responseCode.code`: response status
 > - `responseCode.name`: response message

 > you can write javascript in `test` to verify response data by using these variables (support ES6)，eg：
 > ```javascript
 > tests["request success"] = responseObj && responseObj.success;